Sage-Bionetworks-Challenges/brats-dream-challenge-website/wiki/611105-SubmissionTutorialWriteup.md

 <!-- markdownlint-disable no-bare-urls -->

 <!-- markdownlint-disable-next-line first-line-h1 -->
-This page will assist you in preparing and submitting a writeup.
+This page will assist you in preparing and submitting a short paper.
 ${toc}

 ---

 > ### Deadline for short paper submission is August 13

-## **1. Writing and Submitting Short Papers**
+## **1. Writing the Short Paper**

-Participants will have to submit a short paper (8-10 LNCS pages — together with the [LNCS Consent to Publish](https://resource-cms.springernature.com/springer-cms/rest/v1/content/15433008/data/Contract_Book_Contributor_Consent_to_Publish_LNCS_SIP) form), describing their segmentation method and results.
+Participants will have to submit a short paper, 8-10 pages (excluding references), describing their segmentation method and results.
+BraTS papers will be part of the [BrainLes workshop](http://www.brainlesion-workshop.org/) proceedings distributed by Springer LNCS.

-Submit your paper to the [BrainLes CMT submission system](https://cmt3.research.microsoft.com/User/Login?ReturnUrl=%2FBrainLes2021%2F), and make sure you choose BRATS as the "Track".
-Please ensure that you include the appropriate citations, mentioned at the bottom of the [Challenge Data](#!Synapse:syn25829070/wiki/610873) page in the "Conditions for Use" section.
-This unified scheme should allow for appropriate preliminary comparisons and the creation of the MICCAI BrainLes conference proceedings.
-Participants are allowed to submit longer papers to the MICCAI 2021 BrainLes Workshop, by choosing "BrainLes" as the "Track".
-BraTS papers will be part of the BrainLes workshop proceedings distributed by Springer LNCS.
-All paper submissions should use the LNCS template, available both in LaTeX and in MS Word format, directly from Springer ([link here](https://www.springer.com/us/computer-science/lncs/conference-proceedings-guidelines)).
+Please use the [Springer LNCS format](bit.ly/2TEcZNF) and ensure the following points are addressed in your manuscript:

+- Abstract (no citations to be present)
+- Appropriate keywords
+- Introduction
+- Methods
+- Results
+- Discussion
+- [OPTIONAL] Acknowledgements
+- References
+- Citations mentioned on the [Challenge Data](#!Synapse:syn25829070/wiki/610873) page in the "Conditions for Use" section must be included.
+- Add any and all citations you deem appropriate (citations are not counted towards paper length)

 ---